waqasbhatti/lcc-server/lccserver/server-docs/datasets.md

 file because it would take too long and take up too much space on the server.
 If this happens, the data table CSV file will still be generated and will contain links to each object's light curve file for individual download if needed, in additional to the columns requested in the query.
-It's usally better to try to refine your query in this case to get a smaller set of matching objects that are more relevant, rather than trying to sift through a large number of them.
+It's usually better to try to refine your query in this case to get a smaller set of matching objects that are more relevant, rather than trying to sift through a large number of them.